underscoreio/underscoreio/src/_events/2017-01-23-essential-scala-and-shapeless.md

 Parking in the attached garage is $12 for arrivals before 10am and $32 if arriving after.
 There are cheaper lots nearby.
 The office is located directly across the street from the 7th St./Metro Center metro stop, which is accessible not only by the Expo line but also the red/purple and blue lines.

-Please [read this][nordstromrack-event-parking] for instructions on getting into the building and for details of cheaper parking.
-Note the cheaper parking is cash only.

 Tickets are [on-sale now][eventbrite-essential-scala], starting at a discounted rate of $1499 per person.